JosBogan/sei-project-2/readme.md

 ## Installation

 * Clone or download the repo
-* In the project root install all of project the dependancies with `npm i`
+* In the project root install all of project the dependencies with `npm i`
 * In the project room run the command `npm run start`
-* Ensure the terminal respondes with 'app is listening on port 4000'
+* Ensure the terminal responds with 'app is listening on port 4000'
 * Open your chosen browser and navigate to `http://localhost:4000/`

 ## Overview